Mobileye Global (MBLY)

 AI Analysis | Feedback

-Professor Amnon Shashua co-founded Mobileye in 1999.
-The company went public in 2014, was acquired by Intel in 2017 for $15.3 billion, and then returned to the public markets in 2022.
-He is a professor of computer science at the Hebrew University of Jerusalem.
-Shashua has a history of founding other companies, including OrCam Technologies (2010), AI21 Labs (2017), One Zero (Israel's first fully digital bank, 2019), Mentee Robotics (2021), and AAI Technologies (2024).
+Prof. Amnon Shashua co-founded Mobileye in 1999, which later went public in 2014, was acquired by Intel in 2017 for $15.3 billion, and returned to the public markets in 2022.
+He holds the Sachs Chair in Computer Science at the Hebrew University of Jerusalem.
+Beyond Mobileye, he founded CogniTens in 1995, which was sold to Hexagon AB in 2007.
+He has also co-founded other AI ventures including OrCam Technologies (2010), AI21 Labs (2017), Mentee Robotics (2021), and launched One Zero, Israel's first fully digital bank (2019).
+His latest venture, AAI Technologies, was co-founded in 2024.

 Moran Shemesh Rojansky, Chief Financial Officer

-Moran Shemesh Rojansky joined Mobileye in 2016 and has held various positions, including Corporate Controller, Director of Finance, and Vice President of Finance.
-She was appointed acting CFO in June 2023 and then permanently as Chief Financial Officer in September 2023.
-Before Mobileye, she served as head of consolidation and reporting at Tnuva Ltd. from 2013 to 2016 and as a senior manager in the accounting consulting services and advisory group at PwC Israel.
+Moran Shemesh Rojansky was appointed Chief Financial Officer in September 2023.
+She joined Mobileye in 2016 and has served in roles such as Corporate Controller, Director of Finance, and Vice President of Finance.
+Prior to Mobileye, she worked as Head of Consolidation and Reporting at Tnuva Ltd. and as a senior manager in PwC Israel's accounting consulting services and advisory group.

 Liz Cohen-Yerushalmi, Chief Legal Officer and General Counsel

-Liz Cohen-Yerushalmi is Mobileye's Chief Legal Officer and General Counsel.
+Liz Cohen-Yerushalmi serves as Mobileye's Chief Legal Officer and General Counsel.

 Nimrod Nehushtan, Executive Vice President, Business Development & Strategy

-Nimrod Nehushtan holds the position of Executive Vice President, Business Development & Strategy at Mobileye.
+Nimrod Nehushtan is the Executive Vice President of Business Development & Strategy at Mobileye.

 AI Analysis | Feedback